richpoteto/Tock_Backend-Golang-/README.md

 Ago based API for Tock

-It handles orders and payments.
-Integrates with Stripe for payments and will support international pricing and VAT verification.
+It handles all the operations such as user(login, logout), reservations, orders, deliveries and payments(Integrates with Stripe for payments and will support) international pricing and VAT verification.
+Please contact us(freela.freelancerbr@gmail.com) with your suggestions and questions